 Now he started to worry.
 That’s exactly what she’d said the night he’d thought he was going to get laid as usual, but she’d only come over to tell him in person that she was marrying some guy named Frank.
 Some guy Martin had never even met.
 Now he squeezed her hands back but knew it was a bit too hard.
 “You’re going back to Frank?”

 “No. Not that.
 Not ever.”
 But she teared up, choked up, and bit her lip.
 Finally she squeezed his hands, almost as hard as he’d just squeezed hers.
 “I was apologizing to you for my luggage.
 I had no right…”

 “Everything I have left that I didn’t put in storage.”

 “Moving in, just…for a little while.
 I’ll find someplace else.
 Obviously I should have asked you first but…”

 Martin, fearing Jennifer again, thought he heard a faint shrieking outside, but dismissed it.

 “I’ll contribute toward the rent.
 I just couldn’t stand to be completely alone and don’t have any place else to go.
 I…know it’s pathetic.”

 Bollocks!
 Right after getting rid of Jennifer?
-This Martin wasn’t prepared for.
-Then again… Karen… And some more money coming in… Maybe he better play along for now and work out a way to get rid of her later.
-Another entry for his trusty to-do list.
+This he wasn’t prepared for.
+Then again… Karen… And some more money coming in…

-Something else… Martin was trying to remember.
-In all these years he’d only met his bookie in person once…but hadn’t he had a scar on his face?
+Something else he was trying to remember… In all these years he’d only met that loan shark in person once…but hadn’t he had a scar on his face?